Got Questions? Here Are Some Answers.

-Q: When do we get routes?
+Q: When do we get the routes?

-Q: When do we *actual* campsite locations?
+Q: When do we get the *actual* campsite locations?

 A: Since we utilize private properties for our campsites, we only supply exact campsite addresses in the Gunrunner Welcome Pack that riders + participants will pick up on the morning of registration.
 Welcome Packs will also include emergency contact numbers, group swim locations, and other essential rider information.
 Please make sure that you are at registration during the designated times to ensure that you get your Welcome Pack!